seekasra/seekasra.github.io/content/officehours.md

 title: "Office Hours"
 date: 2024-05-08
 hidemeta: true
-description: "Schedule and location for Professor Dr von Igelfeld's office hours."
+description: "Schedule and location for Dr Kasra Kassai's office hours."
 ---

 ---
 #### Schedule

-Office hours take place on Wednesday at 10am.
+Office hours take place on Tuesdays and Wednesday between 5 pm and 6pm.
+(Book an appointment)

 ---

 #### Location

-By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+By default meetings are virtual on MS Teams.
+I am also available for face-to-face meetings in my office.

 ---